latam-polmeth/Meeting2023/README.md

 -->

 ### Event format
 The event will feature parallel paper workshops, which will be restricted to registered participants.
-Participants may attend either personally or virtually.
 These sessions will consist of active discussions of previously circulated manuscripts; no presentation will take place.
 It is therefore imperative that all participants read the papers in advance and prepare feedback to ensure a lively and engaging discussion.
 To enable all participants to engage in productive conversation, authors are expected to submit complete drafts of their manuscripts no later than November 5, 2022.
 Authors will be provided with information on where to upload their manuscripts upon confirmation of acceptance.

 There will be a total of two keynote presentations at the end of each day.
 These will be open to the public.